Mimusops zeyheri

 This dense shady, smallish Tree with a straight trunk is up to 15m high.
 Damaged parts yield milky latex.
 Leathery, simple, alternate/spiral Leaves are entire.
 Small, white, star-shaped Flowers are 4-merous, bisexual, actinomorphic, and develop on a red hairy pedicel.
 8 stamens, 8 staminodes &, a single pistil with a superior ovary & a single style develop.
-Yellow Fruit: a fleshy berry with a single shiny seed.
+Fruit: a fleshy yellowish berry with large shiny brown seeds.

 Description